 - Does not speak clearly enough to be understood

 - Doesn’t use sentences of more than three words

 - Doesn’t use plurals or past tense properly

-He would need 2 servings of protein each day.
-One serving equals 1-3 tablespoons of lean meat, chicken, fish, 4-5 tablespoons dry beans and peas or 1 egg
+Your child needs two servings of protein (in total, around 32.4g) each day.
+One serving equals one to three tablespoons of lean meat, chicken, or fish, four to five tablespoons of dry beans and peas, or one egg.

-One cup of fruit equals 1 cup of fresh, frozen, or canned fruit, 1/2 cup dried fruit, one half of a large apple, one 8- or 9-inch banana, or one medium grapefruit.
+Your child needs about one to three (100g) cups of fruits everyday.
+One cup of fruit equals one cup of fresh, frozen, or canned fruit, half (1/2) cup dried fruit, half (1/2) of a large apple, one eight- or nine-inch banana, or one medium grapefruit.